0x444454/Commodore-6309/README.md

 - A Commodore 64.
 I have a classic breadbin with motherboard rev 250407, but this should work with other models (to be verified).
 Motherboard rev 326298 (the oldest) is unlikely to work, due to physical constraints.
 - The adapter board [PCB](#pcb-and-schematics).
 Alternatively, you may also use a breadboard and and wire (lots of wires) according to schematics. :-)
 - Hitachi 63C09E.
 Note the "E" after the "9".
-These chips are usually marked "HD63C09**E**P", where "HD" stands for "Hitachi Device" and the "P" denotes the plastic package (DIP-40).
+These chips are usually marked "HD63C09**E**P", where "HD" stands for "Hitachi Device", the "E" stands for "External clock", and the "P" denotes the plastic package (DIP-40).
 - Support Logic for clock delays and quadrature: DS1100Z-50 and DS1100Z-250 delay lines.
 I like using DIP8 chips in socket (for easy swap), but the PCB supports also SOP8 (surface mounted).
 - Support Logic for 6510 to 6309 signals translation: GAL16V8.
 I use a GAL16V8D-10, but parts with different timings should work (maybe up to 25 ns ? - To be tested).
 - Sockets, headers, capacitors, resistors and jumpers (see PCB project for components list).
 Note that all but 1 resistor in the PCB are 0 (zero) Ω, so you can simply replace them with jumper wires.